cwyant314159/generic-application-template/README.md

 and the addition assignment operator ( `+=` ) is used to add the C++ compiler specific flags.

 `LDFLAGS` contains all the flags that are passed to the linker.
-To reduce the burden on the programmer, the linker flags do not share any flags with the compiler.
+The `LDFLAGS` variable does not use the `COMMON_FLAGS` variable.
 If a flag is required by both the compiler and linker, it must be added to both the appropriate compiler flags variable and the linker flags variable.

 ### Other Variables